Eric Swalwell enters fray, clashes with Marjorie Taylor Greene’s aide over masks

 The House is becoming a free-for-all between Democrats and Rep. Marjorie Taylor Greene — and now her staff.

-Rep. Eric Swalwell, California Democrat, wrote on Twitter that he got into a verbal bout with one of the Republican congresswoman’s staff on Friday.
+Rep. Eric Swalwell, California Democrat, wrote on Twitter that he got into a verbal bout with one of the Republican congresswoman’s staff Friday.

 “I had a mask on as I stepped off the Floor,” he wrote.